HOME JOIN SCHEDULE

 15. Any objections or complaints about the event in which you partake should be raised with the lead Committee member on the day of the event.
 The Captain will then investigate and decide on what action, if any, needs to be taken.

-16. Failure by a member to attend a society event having previously committed to do so, and without notification to a Committee member within 48 hours of the start of an event, will result in that member being charged fully for the green fee and any associated costs (e.g. food).
+16. Failure by a member to attend a society event having previously committed to do so, and without notification to a Committee member at least 7 days before of the start of an event, will result in that member being charged fully for the green fee and any associated costs (e.g. food).
+Every effort will be made to recoup costs with the course and will be returned, however this cannot be guaranteed.

 17. It is the responsibility of the member to ensure they have sufficient insurance for all eventualities.